Dear All (wonkish alert … coffee up!),

 Finally, my reading is that all the studies have struggled with signal-to-noise ratio.
 Patient heterogeneity definitely creates noise, underlying structural lung disease is not going to be corrected by these therapies, and other events (e.g., intercurrent viral infections) will occur.
 To my eye, this means therapies that produce a real but only modest benefit will struggle to show impact.

-For the non-invasive syndromes, microbiologic endpoints are not the answer: Reduction in organism load does not equate to clinical benefit.
-Or stated differently, patients don’t complain that their high CFU/g is painful … the complaint instead is that they can’t breathe.
-The use of organism load as a surrogate marker led to an accelerated approval by FDA for Insmed’s inhaled amikacin for NTM (refractory disease only) that seems likely to have been a one-off that was possible only because there were no approved therapies for that disease.
+As a counterpoint, the use of organism load as a surrogate marker led to an accelerated approval by FDA for Insmed’s inhaled amikacin for NTM (refractory disease only) that seems likely to have been a one-off that was possible only because there were no approved therapies for that disease.
 Insmed’s FDA approval (link to press release) requires that they conduct a further randomized trial to demonstrate the clinical benefit.
 CHMP issued a positive opinion in July 2020 for European approval (link to PR) but we’ll have to await the actual approval to see if it is (as one would guess) conditional on completing a trial similar to that required by FDA.

 For the non-invasive syndromes, would a PRO (or two) help the field?
 What matters is how the patient feels — can we develop suitable patient-reported outcome (PRO) tools?
 This certainly seems like a useful strategy, but it is also one that has some complexity.
 At a conceptual level, the idea of PRO sounds really good … ask the patient how s/he feels over time and use that as the endpoint.